openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-reclass - is a reclassification program.
+:code:`oft-reclass` - is a reclassification program.

 SYNOPSIS
 ########